๐งฌ What is GEX (Gamma Exposure)?

 How GEX is Measured#

-• |ฮ“| is the absolute per-contract gamma โ€” a non-negative value for both calls and puts.
+- Each contract's per-unit gamma is treated as a non-negative value for both calls and puts.
 The sign of GEX comes from the convention applied to the contract type, not from gamma itself.

-• Calls contribute positive GEX and puts contribute negative GEX โ€” this is the convention used across the platform.
+- Calls contribute positive GEX and puts contribute negative GEX โ this is the convention used across the platform.
 It assumes the common "dealer short calls / dealer short puts" framing; real positioning can differ on any given day.

 Two scaling modes are available:

-• Per 1% move โ€” multiplied by Spot ร— 0.01, which normalizes the magnitude across tickers with very different price levels (for example comparing a $500 ETF with a $20 stock).
+- Per 1% move โ normalized to a one-percent move instead, which makes the magnitude comparable across tickers with very different price levels (for example comparing a $500 ETF with a $20 stock).

 Why GEX Matters#